alexkappa/terraform-provider-auth0/docs/resources/client.md

 * `mappings` - (Optional) Map(String).
 Mappings between the Auth0 user profile property name (`name`) and the output attributes on the SAML attribute in the assertion (`value`).
 * `logout` - (Optional) Map(Resource).
 Configuration settings for logout.
 For details, see [Logout](#logout).
 * `name_identifier_probes` - (Optional) List(String).
 Attributes that can be used for Subject/NameID.
 Auth0 will try each of the attributes of this array in order and use the first value it finds.
-* `name_identifier_probes` - (Optional) String.
+* `signing_cert` - (Optional) String.
 Optionally indicates the public key certificate used to validate SAML requests.
 If set, SAML requests will be required to be signed.
 A sample value would be `-----BEGIN PUBLIC KEY-----\nMIGf...bpP/t3\n+JGNGIRMj1hF1rnb6QIDAQAB\n-----END PUBLIC KEY-----\n`.

 #### Logout